MattL75/comp-445-lab-1/README.md

 Goal of the lab is to create an HTTP library using sockets.
 For this purpose, I have used the 'net' package from Node.
 Furthermore, we are required to create a CURL-like command-line application.

+The code is in TypeScript, which is a superset of JavaScript.
+It runs on Node.js.
+Instructions on compiling are below, but a working build is currently in the `build` folder.

 ### Running the Application

 1. Clone the repo.